jkaninda/goma-gateway/docs/install/kubernetes.md

 # Kubernetes Installation

+Goma Gateway has two types of installations: simple and advanced.

+## 1. Simple Deployment

+Simple deployment is to deploy Goma Gateway using Kubernetes deployment resources.

 Details about how to use Goma in Kubernetes can be found on the hub.docker.com repo hosting the image: Goma.
 We also have some cool examples with [Kubernetes deployment template](https://github.com/jkaninda/goma-gateway/tree/main/examples) with built-in orchestration and scalability.